Office of the Conflict of Interest and Ethics Commissioner: History

 The Federal Accountability Act tightened political party financing, amended the political appointments process, and created a legislative regime governing certain aspects of the ethical conduct of public office holders, both during and after employment.
 It also established the Office of the Conflict of Interest and Ethics Commissioner, and created the new position of conflict of interest and ethics commissioner, replacing the previous position of ethics commissioner.
 The commissioner is responsible for administering both the Conflict of Interest Act and the members' code.

 Mary Dawson was the first commissioner, appointed on July 9, 2007, with the coming into force of the Conflict of Interest Act.
 Her initial appointment was for a term of seven years.
 She was reappointed in July 2014 for a two-year term.
 In July 2016, she was reappointed on an interim basis until January 8, 2018.

 In 2017, Dawson completed an investigation into a December 2016 vacation that Justin Trudeau and his family took to a private island owned by the Aga Khan.
 Dawson found that Trudeau had broken ethics rules by accepting transportation and accommodation on the island.

 Mario Dion was named conflict of interest and ethics commissioner on January 9, 2018.

 In March 2019, Dion began an investigation concerning the SNC-Lavalin affair.
 On 14 August 2019, he released a report that concluded Trudeau had contravened section 9 of the Conflict of Interest Act by improperly pressuring Jody Wilson-Raybould.

 On July 3, 2020, the commissioner announced an investigation into Justin Trudeau and the government's decision to have WE Charity administer the summer student grant program.

+In February 2023, Mario Dion announced his resignation for health reasons.
+At the time of his resignation, he had two years left in his seven year term.

+On March 27, 2023, Martine Richard was appointed ethics commissioner to replace Mario Dion who resigned a month earlier.
+In the days after Richard's appointment, opposition parties criticized her appointment to the role, due to her perceived closeness to the government.
+She is Dominic LeBlanc's sister-in-law.
+After serving a few weeks in the position, she resigned as commissioner and returned to her previous role as a lawyer in the commissioner's office.
+While the ethics commissioner position is vacant, the office is unable to undertake any investigations.